IHE/HIE-Whitepaper/README.md

 <!-- end list -->

-9. Security Audit Logs are recorded, and
+2.  security Audit Logs are recorded, and

-10. Strong network authentication and encryption for all communications of sensitive patient data
+3. strong network authentication and encryption for all communications of sensitive patient data.

 The Security Audit Logging includes a set of security relevant events that must be audited.
 When one of these events happens the record of the